Robin Trower: Career

-In 2019 it was announced that Trower had signed to Mascot Label Group, alongside the announcement of a new studio album Closer To The Day.
+In 2019, it was announced that Trower had signed to Mascot Label Group, alongside the announcement of a new studio album Closer to the Day.
 Regarding the album's title, he told Guitar World, "I'm not thinking about dying — far from it.
 What I'm saying is, 'If I'm nearer the end than the beginning, then I've got to get going.'"
-The album was released on 22 March 2019, while its supporting tour was canceled as a result of the COVID-19 pandemic.
+The album was released on 22 March 2019, while its supporting tour was canceled due to the COVID-19 pandemic.

-In February 2022, Trower announced his latest studio album, No More Worlds to Conquer, alongside its title track.
+In February 2022, Trower announced his studio album No More Worlds to Conquer, alongside its title track.
 The record was released on 29 April 2022.

 Sari Schorr is the featured vocalist on Trower's album, Joyful Sky, which was released on Provogue Records in October 2023.

 On 6 June 2024, Trower announced the cancellation of his upcoming tour of the US scheduled for September/October, due to undisclosed health issues which would necessitate a major operation.

-In October 2024 he said on his website: "Following a successful operation I am delighted to be back playing shows in 2025, starting with the sold out Rock Legends Cruise from Miami in February, and UK dates in May!"
-In 2025 he announced further US and UK dates for later in the year.
+In October 2024, he said on his website: "Following a successful operation I am delighted to be back playing shows in 2025, starting with the sold out Rock Legends Cruise from Miami in February, and UK dates in May!".
+In 2025, he announced further US and UK dates for later in the year.